 In a recent post on our Lucy Walker Recruitment Blog, we talked about how much recruitment has changed in the last 25 years.

-Logically it reflects business changes in general and the desire that every organisation has to develop a motivated and engaged team that deliver consistently.
+Logically, it reflects on business changes in general and the desire that every organisation has to develop a motivated and engaged team that deliver consistently.

 As we have mentioned many times before, it is people that grow organisations.
 Therefore, a focus on developing a talent pipeline will be critical to your growth over the next few years.

 What Is a Talent Pipeline?